cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 A work history file represents one student's work on one assignment.
 Each progsnap data set will typically have many work history files.
 Work history files have paths (relative to *BaseDir*) of the form <code>/history\_<i>NNNN</i>\_<i>XXXX</i>.dat</code>, where *NNNN* is an assignment number, and *XXXX* is a student number.
 It is recommended (but not required) that the student number and assignment number are padded with leading zeroes as necessary so that all work history filenames in a dataset have the same length.

 Each line in a work history file represents an event.
-One common feature of each event is that the value of the line is guaranteed to have a field called "ts" whose value is a *Timestamp*, which records the time when the event occurred.
+One common feature of each event (other than those tagged with custom tags beginning with *x-*) is that the value of the line is guaranteed to have a field called "ts" whose value is a *Timestamp*, which records the time when the event occurred.
 The lines in a work history file (with the possible exception of lines with custom tags) are ordered by nondecreasing event timestamp values.

 The types of lines (representing events) are the following (note that this table does *not* indicate a required order, since events are ordered by timestamp):